How to apply for a Tier 4 visa in the UK

 Speak to an immigration advisor if this applies to you

-- original qualification certificates/other education documents used by Sussex when we made our offer to you.
-This information is on your CAS statement.
-If you're continuing on a course, you may have been 'assessed on progress', and you won't need to include these certificates.
+- original qualification certificates/other education documents used by Sussex when we made your course offer.
+This information is on your CAS statement

 Check page 40 for acceptable documents (Home Office policy guidance on Tier 4 PDF)